ysyk2021/the-art-of-feedback-coaching-coaching-and-mentoring-skills-for-developing-others/src/chapter-3-1.md

-Chapter 3: Developing a Feedback Coaching Framework: Assessing Your Own Feedback Coaching Needs and Goals
+Assessing Your Own Feedback Coaching Needs and Goals
 =========================================================================================================

 Developing a feedback coaching framework is essential for effective coaching and mentoring.
 In this chapter, we will explore the process of assessing your own feedback coaching needs and goals.